20th MÁLAGA FILM FESTIVAL- CINEMA IN SPANISH (2017)

 “By Antonio Llorens”

-Twenty editions already fulfilled the festival of Malaga and this time changed the clauses of the official selection and its name, changing its name to “cinema in Spanish” and thus incorporating Latin American films in its official competition.
-Feature films, documentary films of short and long films, short films, parallel sections (ZonaZine), special screenings (premieres, echoes of Mar del Plata, etc.)… Once again, Málaga offers us a wide panorama of the cinema that is made in Spain and in Latin America, of course, building an official section – inside and outside the contest – really strenuous, and leaving a track record that ended up recognizing the merits of a Catalan production (“Summer 1993 (Estiu 1993)”, by Carla Simón) and a Cuban feature film, highly recommended, entitled “Last days in Havana (Últimos días en La Habana)”, by that demanding filmmaker who is Fernando Pérez.
+Twenty editions already of Málaga Film Festival and this time changed the clauses of the official selection and its name, changing to “cinema in Spanish” and incorporating Latin American films in its official competition.
+Feature films, documentary films of short and long films, short films, parallel sections (ZonaZine), special screenings (Premieres, Echoes of Mar del Plata, etc.)… Once again, Málaga offers us a wide panorama of the cinema that is made in Spain and in Latin America, of course, building an official section – inside and outside the contest – really strenuous, and leaving a winners list that ended up recognizing the merits of a Catalan production (“Summer 1993 (Estiu 1993)”, by Carla Simón) and a Cuban feature film, highly recommended, entitled “Last days in Havana (Últimos días en La Habana)”, by that demanding filmmaker who is Fernando Pérez.

 He also recognized the track record of the production “Can’t Say Goodbye (No sé decir adiós”, first feature film by Lino Escalera, winner of two interpretation awards – the exalted Nathalie Poza and Juan Diego -, best script award, special jury prize… Jury composed by Emilio Martínez Lázaro (President), Pablo Berger, María Botto, Iván Giroud Gárate, Elena Ruiz and Alejandra Trelles.
 Prizes of honor for Leonardo Sbaraglia -has two films in competition, “Black Snow (Nieve Negra)” and “The Lost Brother (El otro hermano)”, and won the interpretation prize for the latter, directed by Israel Adrián Caetano- , Antonio Banderas, Sylvie Imbert, Fernando León of Aranoa, Claudia Llosa, Fiorella Faltoyano and for the Golden film, “Belle Epoque”, by Fernando Trueba, made twenty-five years ago.